onkardongare/my_cow/README.md

-## Organic Farming Mobile Application
+##  Cow Management Mobile Application

-Welcome to the MyCow Mobile Application repository!
+Welcome to the My Cow Mobile Application repository!
 This project delivers a comprehensive mobile solution for dairy farm operations, developed using React Native and styled with NativeWind, a utility-first styling library inspired by Tailwind CSS.

 ### Prerequisites